Canon 750D vs Fujifilm X100T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 750D and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 750D and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the X100T have been discontinued, but can regularly be found used on ebay.
 The X100T was replaced by the Fujifilm X100F, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 750D Manual (free pdf) or the online Fujifilm X100T Manual.
+Further information on the features and operation of the 750D and X100T can be found, respectively, in the Canon 750D Manual (free pdf) or the online Fujifilm X100T Manual.

 So what is the bottom line?
 Is the Canon 750D better than the Fujifilm X100T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 750D:

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.